-Load shedding is a procedure in a power system, which allows some loads to be released to maintain its stability.
-Load shedding occurs as the reaction to a decrease in frequency.
+ad shedding is a procedure in a power system, which allows some loads to be released to maintain its stability.
+Load shedding occurs as the restion to a decrease in frequency.
 It is due to an imbalance between the generated power and load consumption.
 The frequency reduction leads to a blackout that can cause losses to the power system.
 The remaining generators will soon be affected and cause loss of energy production.
 Several impacts include generator overheating, rotor vibration, and over-excitation.
 One of the factors that influence that systemability is frequency and voltage stability.
-Frequency andvoltage stability that cancause system blackout.
-Load shedding needs to be done torestore the system to normal condition after interference or system instability [4].
+Frequency andvoltage stability need to be considered during electrical powerplanning and operating to avoid system instability that cancause system blackout.
+Load shedding needs to be done to restore the system to normal condition after interference or system instability [4].